DPenner1/Primell/README.md

 Other familiar data types are only simulated with these.
 For example:
 - Boolean: A non-empty list consisting of only prime numbers is considered true.
 Anything else is false.
 (This is the truest truth, but alternative truths are configurable.)
 - There aren't really others yet.

- 1. List multi-indexing (no, not the Pandas kind, but that did make it hard to search for examples):

 ## Operators